Green Screen Photography

 Fancy adding a bit of Hollywood Green Screen into your photography?

-Then see how we use a simple green background to transform a plain photo in to absolutely anything we like!
+Stick around to see how we use a simple green background to transform a plain portrait in to absolutely anything we like!

 The use of green screen has been in movie making for years, but it’s not so common in photography for 2 simple reasons: